machal/cssmine-content/css3-box-reflection.md

 ### Offset

-It defines the distance of a reflection from the original object, using standard CSS units – `px`, `em` and others.
+This defines the distance of a reflection from the original object, using standard CSS units – `px`, `em` and others.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 -webkit-box-reflect: below 5px;